torfinnberset/libusbp/README.md

 ## Building from source on Windows with MSYS2

 The recommended way to build this library on Windows is to use [MSYS2](http://msys2.github.io/).
-These instructions assume you are building a 32-bit binary, which will work on both 32-bit (i686) and 64-bit (x86_64) versions of Windows.
+These instructions assume you are building a 32-bit binary.

 After installing MSYS2, select "MinGW-w64 Win32 shell" from the Start Menu.
-Run this command to install the required packages:
+Then run this command to install the required packages:

     pacman -S mingw-w64-i686-toolchain mingw-w64-i686-cmake

 Download the source code of this library and navigate to the top-level directory using `cd`.
-Run these commands to build the library and install it:
+Then run these commands to build the library and install it:

     MSYS2_ARG_CONV_EXCL= cmake -G"MSYS Makefiles" -DCMAKE_INSTALL_PREFIX=/mingw32
     make install DESTDIR=/